Our 2021 Thanksgiving Menu and Guide – the make ahead menu!

-This might be a no brainer, but don’t try cooking your turkey based solely off of time…no one wants to cut into a beautiful looking turkey only to find that it’s still raw inside.
+This might be a no-brainer, but don’t try cooking your turkey based solely on time…no one wants to cut into a beautiful looking turkey only to find that it’s still raw inside.
 Using a thermometer is the best way to know when your turkey is cooked to perfection.
 This one is my favorite.

 Tip 7: Roast Your Turkey in a Butter Soaked Cheesecloth.

 My number 1 tip for the best turkey.
 Grab my favorite herb butter roasted turkey recipe here.

 Tip 8: Don’t Cook the Stuffing Inside The Turkey

 If you cook the stuffing inside the turkey, you’ll have to overcook the turkey in order to actually cook the stuffing to a temperature that’s safe to eat.
 And even then, you end up with soggy stuffing…and dry turkey.
 Not good.
 Instead, bake the stuffing separately.
 You’ll get soft on the inside and crisp on top stuffing that actually tastes good.